 All dojo members are required to pay Canadian Aikido Federation and BC Aikido Federation annual dues.

+Our dojo is open for new members to join.
 New members must complete and sign a membership form and waiver .
 This may be done on arrival at the dojo, or you may save time by completing the form online and either printing it or emailing it to us.

 Exceptions to these policies will be considered on an individual basis (see Sensei before the class).